cybergu0ck/notes/engineering/software-engineering/programming-languages/cpp/04-cpp-oops/cpp-old.md

 - member methods can be implemented in two ways:

-  1. can be implemented inside the class declaration. (implicitely inline)
+  1. can be implemented inside the class declaration (implicitely inline), It is ideal to have all the declaration in header file and the definitions compiled into object files.
+Hence this approach is bad.

      ```cpp
      class Account {